-The District encourages volunteers, parents, and other community members to participate in maintaining a clear expectation of civil conduct and problem-solving throughout the school District.
-The District is committed to providing training and resources to support this expectation and refuses to condone uncivil conduct on school grounds, in communications with staff, or at school-sponsored activities, whether by staff, students, parents, volunteers, or other District visitors.
+The District encourages all staff to participate in maintaining a clear expectation of civil conduct and problem-solving throughout the school District.
+The District is committed to providing training and resources to support this expectation and refuses to condone uncivil conduct on school grounds or at school-sponsored activities, whether by staff, students, parents, volunteers, or other District visitors.